Khanty: Ethnonym

-All these words mean Human.
-They also call themselves As Khoyat which means Obian People or People from Ob.
+All these words mean 'human'.
+They also call themselves As Khoyat which means 'Obian people' or 'people from Ob'.

 History

 In the second millennium BC, the territories between the Kama and the Irtysh Rivers were the home of a Proto-Uralic-speaking population that had contacts with Proto-Indo-European speakers from the south.
 The woodland population is the ancestor of the modern Ugrian inhabitants of Trans-Uralia.
 Other researchers say that the Khanty people originated in the south Ural steppe and moved northwards into their current location about 500 AD.

 Khanty probably appear in Russian records under the name Yugra (ca. 11th century), when they had contact with Novgorodian hunters and merchants.
-The name comes from Komi-Zyrian language jögra ('Khanty').
+The name of Yugra derives from Komi-Zyrian word jögra ('Khanty').
 The older Russian name Ostyak is from Khanty as-kho 'person from the Ob (as) River,' with -yak after other ethnic terms like Permyak.

 Some Khanty princedoms were partially included in the Siberia Khanate from the 1440s–1570s.

 In the 11th century, Yugra was actually a term for numerous tribes, each having its own centre and its own chief.
 Every tribe had two exogamic phratries, termed mon't' and por, and all members were considered to be blood relatives.
 This structure was later replaced with clans, where each clan leader (knyazets) negotiated with the Russian realm.
 They also participated in Russian campaigns, and received the right to collect yasaq (tribute) from two Khanty volosts (districts) respectively.
 When this structure was no longer needed, Russia deprived them of their privileges.

 After the Russian conquest of Siberia, Russians attempted to Christianize the Khanty.
 Russian missionaries and officials instructed that idols be destroyed, mass baptisms be performed, and harsh punishment for those that disobeyed the church.
 Russian officials also took Khanty children as hostages and converted them to Christianity.
 Conversions were generally superficial in nature and motivated by economic incentives.
 As a consequence, the Khanty continued to incorporate native practices and beliefs into their spirituality.

 During the Soviet period the Khanty were one of the few indigenous minorities of Siberia to be granted an autonomy in the form of an okrug (autonomous district).
 The establishment of autonomy has played a considerable role in consolidation of the ethnos (the Western Khants called their eastern neighbours Kantõk [the Other People]).
 However, in the 1930s concerted efforts were made by the Soviet state to collectivise them.
 The initial stages of this meant the execution of tribal chiefs, who were labelled "kulaks", followed by the execution of shamans.
 The abduction by the state of the children who were sent to Russian-speaking boarding schools provoked a national revolt in 1933 called the Kazym rebellion.

 After the end of the Stalin period this process was relaxed and efforts were intensified in the 1980s and 1990s to protect their common territory from industrial expansion of various ministries and agencies.
 The autonomy has also played a major role in preserving the traditional culture and language.